eyob721/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

     -   a function that locates a substring.
 Similar to the string function strstr().
 -   7-print_chessboard.c
     -   a function that prints the chessboard.
+-   8-print_diagsums.c
+    -   a function that prints the sum of the two diagonals of a square matrix of integers.

 ## Advanced